Adityams06/Dice_Roll_Simulatot/README.md

 For all python files, use Notepad++ to change the end of line from UNIX / OS X Format to Windows Format.

-    If DMS is not compatible with your system...

-Install python.
-Download this script.
-Open a terminal.
-Change to the directory with the script.

 Run with this command: